porkbeans/hashi/README.md

 # List versions of consul
 hashi list consul

-# List builds of vault 1.0.1
+# List zip files of vault 1.0.1
 hashi list vault 1.0.1

 # Install packer 1.3.3 for your environment